Bridging the Gap to Real-World Object-Centric Learning: Method

-\paragraph{Slot Attention Grouping} The grouping stage of our model uses Slot Attention~\citep{Locatello2020SlotAttention} to turn the the set of ViT features $\vh$ into a set of $K$ slot vectors $\vz \in \mathbb{R}^{K \times D_\text{slots}}$.
+\paragraph{Slot Attention Grouping} The grouping stage of our model uses Slot Attention~\citep{Locatello2020SlotAttention} to turn the set of encoder features into a set of $K$ slot vectors $\vz \in \mathbb{R}^{K \times D_\text{slots}}$.
 This follows an iterative process where slots compete for input features using an attention mechanism, starting from randomly sampled initial slots.
-We largely use the original Slot Attention formulation (including GRU~\citep{Cho2014GRU} and residual MLP modules), with one difference: we do not add positional encodings on the ViT features before Slot Attention, as we found the ViT's initial position encodings to be sufficient to support spatial grouping of the features.
-Additionally, we add a small one-hidden-layer MLP that transforms each ViT feature before Slot Attention.
+We largely use the original Slot Attention formulation (including GRU~\citep{Cho2014GRU} and residual MLP modules), with one difference when using ViT features: we do not add positional encodings on the ViT features before Slot Attention, as we found the ViT's initial position encodings to be sufficient to support spatial grouping of the features.
+Additionally, we add a small one-hidden-layer MLP that transforms each encoder feature before Slot Attention.

-\paragraph{Self-Supervised Pre-Training with DINO} \looseness=-1The architecture as described so far does not suffice for learning object-centric representations on real-world data.
-Our intuition is that a randomly initialized feature space makes it difficult for the grouping module to find commonly occurring patterns, in turn sending poor gradients to the feature encoder.
-Therefore, we start with a generic self-supervised pre-training step of the encoder.
-Self-supervised learning techniques have been successful in learning powerful representations for vision tasks such as classification and object detection~\citep{Chen2020SimCLR,Grill2020BYOL,He2022MAE}.
-While we believe different self-supervised approaches could work for our purpose, in this work we apply the DINO method~\citep{Caron2021DINO}.
-DINO applies a student-teacher distillation scheme for training, namely by encouraging representations resulting from multiple crops and distortions of the input image to match between student and teacher network.
-The resulting features have been shown to be highly discriminative of objects~\citep[\eg][]{Amir2021DeepVitFeatures}, making DINO an attractive candidate for pre-training.

-\paragraph{Training Signal}\looseness-1 We hypothesize that reconstruction on the pixel level produces too weak of a signal for object-centricness to emerge; the task focuses (at least initially) strongly on low-level image features such as color statistics.
-This quickly decreases the reconstruction error, but the resulting model does not discover objects beyond datasets where objects are mostly determined by distinct object colors.
-Instead, if we had a signal that required higher-level semantic information to reconstruct, there would be pressure on the slots to efficiently encode this information as well.
-Luckily, we have such a signal available in the form of the features produced by the DINO pre-trained ViT.
-Thus, instead of images, the slots are trained to \emph{reconstruct the input features} well, by minimizing the following loss:

-As we use the intermediate features $\vh$ as the reconstruction target, training the full architecture would lead to training collapse (because of trivial solutions minimizing the loss).
-We therefore freeze the pre-trained ViT encoder and only optimize Slot Attention and the decoder.
-This loss is akin to a perceptual similarity~\citep{dosovitskiy2016generating}, optimizing the slots in a space more semantic than pixel space.

 \paragraph{Feature Decoding} \looseness=-1As we apply feature instead of image reconstruction as the training objective, we need a decoder architecture suitable for this purpose.
 To this end, we consider two different designs: a MLP decoder that is applied independently to each slot, and a Transformer decoder~\citep{Vaswani2017Attention} that autoregressively reconstructs the set of features.
 We describe both options in turn.